Chiang Mai Burning Season

 What can we Determine about Visiting During Chiang Mai Burning Session?

 During the worst month of Chiang Mai’s smog and smoke season, the average exposure of AQI PM2.5 is around 80-120 in March and 70-100 in April.
-There are several days where this number will reach from 200+ during April, and this is reported in world news as the week (or 2) that Chiang Mai is the worlds most polluted city.
-However the raining season starts during the middle of April and usually the last week is generally clean air, which reduces the average for the month.
+There are several days where this number will reach from 200+ during April, and this is reported in world news as the week (or two weeks) that Chiang Mai is the worlds most polluted city.
+However the raining season starts at the end of April and usually the last week is generally clean air, which reduces the average for the month.

 For most of the days you visit, you will be exposed to the harm of smoking 5-10 cigarettes a day – during the period of your duration of stay.